yfancc20/lab-web-simulator/readme.md

 ```
 bash app_serve.sh
 ```
-Then you can visit the with http://localhost (or http://127.0.0.1)
+Then you can visit the app with http://localhost (or http://127.0.0.1)

 ### Stop the server
 ```